cyclikal/cyckei/HELP.md

     -   *server*
         -   *address (string)* - Address for the server to listen on.
 Usually all.

--   **record_dir** - The location to record cycle and program logs.
-Generally "logs" is acceptable.

 -   **verbosity** - The amount of information to be saved to log files.
 Generally should be set to 20, but the following levels can also be used.
 Lower values print more information for debugging purposes.
     -   *Critical* - 50